A user can have one of six roles:

 CHECK FOR EXISTING SUPPORT

 Transifex identifies more than 290 languages and associates them with a locale code.
 These languages adhere to the ISO 639-1 standard of language names and locales.
+You might fallback to 639-2 or 639-3 if your language is not covered in 639-1.
 For a full list of supported languages, please refer to our Languages section.

 If your language isn't in the Languages page and your files appear in a shortened version like ‘xx_YY’, then you can help us providing the necessary information in order to add your language into Transifex.